 The 2nd-century Greek writer Lucian also mentioned that the Pythagorean greeting Health to you was suitable for both body and soul.

 Devoted to the study of mathematics, the Pythagorean brotherhood is believed to have been founded by Greek mathematician Pythagoras of Samos in 525 BCE.

 The group was almost cult-like that it had symbols, prayers, and rituals.
 They believed that numbers are the basis of everything in the universe, so they also gave numerical values to many objects and ideas.

 The pentagram is also closely related with the pentagon, as when you connect each angular point of the pentagon, you will create a pentagram.
 The center part of the star also creates a smaller pentagon, and the repetition continues infinitely, associating it with the golden ratio.
 The Greeks also believed that each point of the pentagram represents the four elements—earth, water, air, fire—and the spirit.

-Male members of the Skulls and Bones are called Bonesmen, and their headquarters are known as the Tomb, located in New Haven.
+Male members of the Skulls and Bones are called Bonesmen.
+Their headquarters are known as the Tomb, located in New Haven.
 Females weren’t allowed to be part of the secret society until 1992.
 Some of the popular Bonesmen included former U.S. presidents William Howard Taft, George H.W.
 Bush, and George W. Bush.

 Brotherhood symbols can represent familial love between brothers or close family members, as well as the interests and values of groups of people.
-These symbols of brotherhood promote mutual support, loyalty, respect, and affection among members—and most of them extend beyond geographical and cultural borders.
+These symbols of brotherhood promote mutual support, loyalty, respect, and affection among members.
+Most of them extend beyond geographical and cultural borders.